Remember to check the "News" and "Map Progress" sections whenever this page is updated.

 Sound Design: 5%

 "Lament" is my first custom story for Amnesia: The Dark Descent.
-Not much is playable right now, unless you count walking around and looking at the pretty lighting to be "playing".
+It has served as a fantastic learning experience for me, and I fully intend to make it the best it can possible be.
 Notes will be scattered throughout all of the levels, as per usual, providing a deep, non-linear story to the environments you'll explore and characters you'll encounter.
 In said notes, I like to put an emphasis on character development.

 Not just written notes, but even in the levels themselves.
 If a room belongs to someone, naturally it will reflect that character's personality.
 If an entire level belongs to somebody (and three of them do) it's built to reflect their personality as well.
 Said levels are (or will be, when they're finished) painstakingly detailed in both visual and audio design, providing interesting and atmospheric environments for the player to explore.